projectchrono/chrono/doxygen/documentation/manuals/chrono/collisions.md

 - collision shapes and visualization assets do not need to match; e.g. one may have a detailed visualization shape for rendering purposes, yet the collision shape being much simpler to avoid a slowdown of the simulation.

 - avoid shapes that are too thin, too flat or in general that lead to extreme size ratios
+-
+- to retrieve the contact forces acting on a body: \ref chrono::ChBody::GetContactForce() "ChBody::GetContactForce()" and similarly for torques;

 # Collision Families {#collision_families}